 The College Board administers the College-Level Examination Program (CLEP), which offers affordable exams that help students receive college credits.
 This article covers the CLEP Introductory Psychology exam, which tests your knowledge and skills pertaining to history, psychology, and behavior.

-Click “Start Test” below to take a free CLEP Introductory Psychology practice test!
+Click “Start Test” above to take a free CLEP Introductory Psychology practice test!

 What is the CLEP Introductory Psychology Test?